Msas12/Burger-App/README.md

 * Whenever a user submits a burger's name, your app will display the burger on the left side of the page -- Available.

-* Each burger in the waiting area also has a `Eat and Devour!` button.
+* Each burger in the waiting area also has a `Devour!` button.
 When the user clicks it, the burger will move to the right side of the page.

 ## Installation